Samuel Campbell Rowley: Loss of the Laurel

 In low light and stormy seas, while taking the Teigneuse Passage, Laurel hit the Govivas Rocks.
 Rowley tried to prevent his ship from sliding off into deep water by deploying her anchors but the situation was worsened when the sudden halting of the Laurel broke off part of her keel.
 Rowley was left with no option but cut his cables and run for the shore.
 Laurel grounded with water up to the quarterdeck; the force of the collision snapping her masts and throwing the boats and guns overboard.
 Under fire from a nearby fort, Rowley evacuated his crew.
 Around 200 were picked up by British ships but 96 were taken prisoner.

 Later career and death

 Rowley was court martialled for the loss of Laurel on 19 February 1812 but was exonerated.
 From 24 March 1815, until the end of the year, he was the captain aboard his brother's flagship, the first-rate HMS Impregnable, in the Mediterranean.
 On 28 September 1818, Rowley was again appointed as his brother's flag captain, this time in HMS Spencer while she was a guardship at Cork.
-Rowley commanded HMS Wellesley from 15 September 1830, until she paid off at he beginning of 1832.
+Rowley commanded HMS Wellesley from 15 September 1830, until she was paid off at the beginning of 1832.

 Rowley was promoted to Rear Admiral on 10 January 1837.
 He died at the family home where he was born, on 28 January 1846, at the age of 72.